 In addition to HelloYoga, Robertson also manages TokyoYoga, which solely serves the Tokyo yoga community with a variety of articles, essays, and interviews.
 It’s the only such site available in English, which has given him the privilege of interviewing big names in the global yoga industry over the years.
 And he also manages TribeGrow, which gives yoga teachers advice on career and business.
 For all of the imagery that accompanies the content he creates, Robertson depends on BeFunky’s vast collection of creative effects.
 Almost every blog image he incorporates into his publications has a touch of BeFunky.
 In just one click, he transforms everyday photos into something more unique with Artsy Effects like Cartoonizer, Oil Painting, and Underpainting.
 He finds the Photo Editor useful for quick touch ups as well.

 “The photos I take, and those submitted by guest writers or interviewees, are often less than ideal.
 Many are just taken quickly with an aging phone, in sub-optimal lighting.
 BeFunky enables me to quickly and easily improve such photos to the point where they are good enough to be used in my publications.”

 Having twenty years of experience in marketing and communications in Tokyo truly helps Robertson with his online ventures.
-But instead of hoarding his expertise and using it for his own gain, he actively shares his marketing knowledge on Medium and has even entered the vlogging realm with a series of videos on how to start and run a successful vlog.
-He keeps things creative by using artistic effects from BeFunky’s latest mobile app, Visionn, on all of his vlog videos and even some of his social media photos.
+But instead of hoarding his expertise and using it for his own gain, he actively shares his marketing knowledge on Medium and gives candid peeks into his life and work in Tokyo via Instagram.
+He keeps things creative by using artistic effects from BeFunky’s latest mobile app, Visionn, to make his social media photos stand out.

 “Visionn’s filters are great because they render in real-time.
 I can instantly know how something is going to look.
 By using the filters, it gives my photos and videos an artistic look and adds variety.
 As an introverted person, they help me express myself.”